 The members of the provisional management of Windpark Zeewolde BV (rear row, Tonko Tonkes, Co’nn Rennen, Wim Veldboom, Jan Veenink and Marinus van Es) and the first members of the provisional STAK-management (Jan Schelling, Walter Kempenaar, Gerard Macleane) signed the documents for the foundation of Windpark Zeewolde BV.

 From Development Association to BV

-Over the past 1.5 years, all residents, agricultural entrepreneurs and owners of land from the developing area (Northwest of Zeewolde to the east of Almere, see yellow area on the map below) could join the Development Association.
+Over the past 1.5 years, all residents, agricultural entrepreneurs and owners of land from the project area (Northwest of Zeewolde to the east of Almere, see yellow area on the map below) could join the Windpark Zeewolde Development Association.
 This is the largest development association for a wind park in the Netherlands, with approximately 200 members.
 The Development Association has now been converted into a B.V. because the license application must be submitted by the entity that operates the Windpark.
-The members together will finance the development of Zeewolde Wind Park; The Zeewolde Wind Park is thus literally developed by the region This is unique for a park of this size, and will give a strong boost to the regional economy.
+The members together will finance the development of Zeewolde Wind Park; The Zeewolde Wind Park is thus literally developed by the region.
+Which is unique for a park of this size, and will give a strong boost to the regional economy.

 The development area (in yellow) of Zeewolde Wind Park.